-The solar plexus chakra is symbolic of the complex and sacred fires of Hinduism.
+The solar plexus chakra reflects the sacred Agni fires of Hinduism.
 The word Hindu comes from the Persian word Sindhu, for the Indus River.
 Around 1500 BCE, the Rig-Veda (Rig “to praise”, Veda “knowledge”) was written.
 The first God mentioned in the Rig-Veda was Agni, the God of fire and wisdom.
 Agni serves as the messenger God between man and the heavens.
 Offerings, also known as sacrifice, are given to Agni fires to carry blessings on paper or used to carry the soul after death.
-Atman is the Hindu word for Soul.
-Brahman is the “spirit” of the Atman.

-Some Hindus are followers of Shiva (Destroyer God) or Vishnu (Preserver God.)
-Brahman is the unifying “spirit.”
+Some Hindus are followers of Shiva (Destroyer God) or Vishnu (Preserver God), Brahman is the unifying “spirit.”
 Hinduism is not one unified religion but a diverse set of practices and beliefs that evolved over time.
 Many Hindus consider their religion as an “eternal path” or “sanatama dharma.”
 Reincarnation is a central belief for all Hindus.
 The Atman or Soul, as the divine self, is eternal.
 The soul is affected by karma (action).
 When the soul reincarnates into a human body, a person’s actions create reactions.
 This is the eternal law of karma, which impacts future incarnations.
 This cycle of reincarnation is called Samsara where the soul is reborn over and over again according to their karma.

 “You must be the change you want to see in the world.” – Mahatma Gandhi